ETH-WindMil/WAKES_SHM/README.md

 # WAKES_SHM
-SHM for WTG with wakes
+SHM for WTGs with wakes